-In this article, I am going to discuss different methods how to propagate Begonia maculata.
+In this article, I will discuss different methods to propagate Begonia maculata.

 Begonia maculata Care Takeaways